-During the COVID19 pandemic, we realised the lack of a state-of-the-art research laboratory facility that would allow us to work on Biosafety Level 1/2 pathogen and associated human clinical samples.
+During the COVID19 pandemic, we realized the lack of a state-of-the-art research laboratory facility that would allow us to work on Biosafety Level 1/2 pathogen and associated human clinical samples.
 To address this infrastructure gap, we, Research Institute for Bioscience and Biotechnology (RIBB) and Kathmandu Research Institute for Biological Sciences (KRIBS), came together to co-establish a laboratory facility that stands on the global biological safety level 2 qualification.
 Currently, we are working together to study different infectious diseases in this facility, and we are also training young scientists so as to sustain the research culture we create.
-We named it “Biomedicum campus”, where researchers and students from both institute come together to share ideas and learn the science together.
+We named it “Biomedicum campus”, where researchers and students from both institutes come together to share ideas and learn the science together.

 Ongoing Research Studies